bhisaac/5eFP/5eFP-SRD.md

 You know two cantrips of your choice from the wizard spell list.

-### Mana
+### Mana 2

-You begin a game session with 2 mana.
 To cast one of your spells, you must spend an amount of mana equal to the spell’s level or higher.

 For example, if you know the 1st-level spell _magic missile_ and have 2 mana, you can spend 1 mana to cast _magic missile_ as a 1st-level spell or 2 mana to cast it as a 2nd-level spell.